gardenlinux/package-build/MAINTAINER.md

 | Package available in debian testing | get debian folder from out apt snapshot | yes | systemd |
 | Package not available in debian testing, but in salsa | get debian folder from salsa | yes | our selected linux LTS |

-We have two conflicting targets
-1. Get latest patches from debian automatically
-2. Reliable and streamlined package builds

-If we force Garden Linux packages to get debian folder only from apt-src, then we are unaffected from git history inconsistencies (i.e. modified git tags).
-If we allow Garden Linux packages to get debian folder from salsa, then we could benefit from debian patches as long as debian maintains that version.

-Therefore, the Maintainer needs to decide, but the recommended standard way is to base on apt-src, but there may be exceptions.

 #### Rule 4: Recommended way of getting debian folder is from snapshot apt-src repo
 Get debian/ Folder from those snapshots, as described below